tsatria03/CookyCraze/docks/readme.txt

 One important thing to understand about bundle pricing: bundles do not have their own fixed prices.
 Instead, the game uses the singles shop as a backend price engine.
 When you go to buy a bundle, the game looks up the current price of each item inside it from the singles shop, based on how many of that item you have already bought, and adds them all up to get the bundle's total cost.
 This means bundle prices scale up naturally as you progress, just like singles do.
 The more upgrades you have already bought, the more expensive both the singles and the bundles become.
 The advantage of bundles is that they package multiple items into one convenient purchase, so you get more total stats per transaction than buying the same items one at a time.

 Bundles support the same quantity system as the singles shop.
-When you select a bundle you are prompted for how many you want to buy, with the maximum you can currently afford already filled in.
+When you select a bundle, you are prompted for how many you want to buy, with the maximum you can currently afford already filled in.
 You can type a specific number to buy exactly that many, or press enter to buy as many as your coins allow.
 The total cost shown in the menu is always per bundle, so the game multiplies that by your chosen quantity at checkout.

 The key difference between bundles and the singles shop bulk buy is not price, but convenience.
 Bulk buying in the singles shop lets you buy large quantities of one specific item at a time, requiring you to navigate to each item separately if you want to upgrade multiple stats.
 A bundle packages a curated combination of stats into a single purchase, so you can upgrade auto cookies, manual cookies, and baking speed all at once without any extra navigation.
-The cost works out the same either way since both use the singles shop prices as the foundation.
+The cost works out the same either way, since both use the singles shop prices as the foundation.

 Random events.
 While you play, the game fires random events that can affect your stats in unexpected ways.

 Events can give or take auto cookies, manual cookies, baking speed, and more.
-Some are percentage based, others are flat amounts.
+Some are percentage based, and others are flat amounts.
 Events fire automatically during gameplay and are fully configurable in baker.event.

 Blackjack.
 Unlocked at rank 10.
 A card game where you bet an item of your choice and try to reach 21 without going over.

 You can bet cookies, coins, auto cookies, manual cookies, or baking speed.
 A natural 21 on your opening two cards pays out at 1.5 times your bet.
-A standard win pays double.
-A tie returns your original bet.
+A standard win pays double, and a tie returns your original bet.
 The dealer stands at 17 by default.
-You can draw cards manually or enable automatic drawing in the settings.
+You can draw cards manually, or enable automatic drawing in the settings.
 All payouts, sounds, messages, and bet limits are configurable in jacks.table.
 A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.

 Cooky flipper.
 Unlocked at rank 20.
 Flip a coin to trigger a random event that can boost or reduce your stats.

 Each flip draws from the flipper.event configuration file, which works the same way as the main event system but with its own separate event list.
-Some events are positive, others are negative, so there is an element of risk.
+Some events are positive, and others are negative, so there is an element of risk.
 The event list and their effects are fully customizable in flipper.event.

-Before flipping you are shown a checkbox list of all available events loaded from flipper.event.
+Before flipping, you are shown a checkbox list of all available events loaded from flipper.event.
 You must have at least one positive event and one negative event checked before you can flip.
-This lets you curate your own risk pool, opting into only the events you are comfortable with or leaving everything checked to get the full range of outcomes.
+This lets you curate your own risk pool, opting into only the events you are comfortable with, or leaving everything checked to get the full range of outcomes.

 Slot machine.
 Unlocked at rank 30.
 Spin the reels and match symbols to win multiples of your bet.